 - 1 Plug the power adapter into the power adapter socket located on the back panel of the Router. - 2 Plug the power adapter into a standard electrical wall socket.

 Connecting the Router

-The first step for installing your Router is to physically connect it to the telephone socket and then connect it to a computer in order to be able to access the Internet.
-See Figure 6 and Figure 7:
+To install your Router, simply connect it to your DSL/Cable modem, and then connect the Router to a computer in order to be able to access the Internet.
+Follow these simple steps: